fncf0x/FaaS/README.md

-# T800 #
+# FAAS #

-T800 is a tool that create and manage multiple android devices and run:
+FAAS is a tool that create and manage multiple android devices and run:

 * An API that can be used to interact with thoses devices via Frida or not.
 * A UI to debug and manage each device individually